ArtifexSoftware/ghostpdl/win32/ReadMe.txt

         =================================================

-This directory contains a simple Visual Studio 2005 Solution file with projects for language_switch, pcl, svg and xps.
+This directory contains a simple Visual Studio 2005 Solution file with projects for language_switch, pcl and xps.
 A project for ghostscript exists in the gs directory, which this relies on.
 It is intended to be useful for Windows based developers who are familiar with the Visual Studio IDE and who want to limit their exposure to the